 In the case of a locker room, for example, Feng Shui concepts indicate that a locker room should be in the northern part of the building, with more than one door and at least two windows, with both doors and windows located on the north and east sides.
 The air quality inside the locker room should be good, and ideally the lighting should not be fluorescent.
 As would be practical in a locker room anyway, Feng Shui experts recommend plenty of mirrors.

 Of course, some people choose to buck the Feng Shui concept entirely.
 The Baltimore Ravens coach, for example, recently announced that he was using “reverse Feng Shui,” putting extremely competitive players beside each other to create drama and disrupt the energy of the room.
 In reality the antics of these two, as they try to outdo and annoy each other, has actually been entertaining for the other players, who can’t wait to see what will happen next.
 So the moral of that story, perhaps, is that the best way to design your locker room is the way that works best for those using it.

 Whether or not you choose to consider Feng Shui when you’re designing your locker room, Legacy Lockers is here to help you design the perfect space to fit your needs.
-From luxury lockers, to locker room furniture, to design advice from experts in locker room design, Legacy Lockers has what you need to make your locker room a success.
-Stay tuned to this blog for more information and ideas, connect with our online community by liking us on Facebook or following us on Twitter, or visit the website for a free estimate or to learn what Legacy Lockers can do for you.
+From luxury lockers, to locker room furniture and design advice from experts in locker room design, Our locker manufacturing company has what you need to make your locker room a success.
+Stay tuned to this blog for more information and ideas, and connect with our online community by liking us on Facebook or following us on Twitter.